 - Some load balancers do not support passing WebSocket handshake requests containing the

 Upgradeheader to the CF router.
 For instance, the Amazon Web Services (AWS) Elastic Load Balancer (ELB) does not support this behavior.
 In this scenario, you must configure your load balancer to forward TCP traffic to your CF router to support WebSockets.
 If your load balancer does not support TCP pass-through of WebSocket requests on the same port as other HTTP requests, you can do one of the following:

 - Configure your load balancer to listen on a non-standard port (the built-in CF load balancer listens on 8443 by default for this purpose), and forward requests for this port in TCP mode.
 Application clients must make WebSockets upgrade requests to this port.
 If you choose this strategy, you must follow the steps below in the Modify Your Release Manifest section of this topic

-- If a non-standard port is not acceptible, add a load balancer that will handle websocket traffic (or another IP on an existing load balancer) and configure it to listen on standard ports 80 and 443 in TCP mode.
+- If a non-standard port is not acceptable, add a load balancer that will handle WebSocket traffic (or another IP on an existing load balancer) and configure it to listen on standard ports 80 and 443 in TCP mode.
 Configure DNS with a new hostname, such as

 ws.cf.example.com, to be used for WebSockets.
 This hostname should resolve to the new load balancer interface.